Convention People's Party: The 1948 riots

-The boycott continued for a month while its leaders negotiated price reductions with the government and the trading firms -Association of West African Merchants (AWAM).

-There was unrest also among the ex-servicemen and both Kwame Nkrumah and Dr. Joseph Boakye Danquah addressed them at a rally in Accra on 20 February 1948.
+The boycott continued for a month, while its leaders negotiated price reductions with the government and the trading firms in the Association of West African Merchants (AWAM).
+There was unrest also among the ex-servicemen and both Kwame Nkrumah and Dr Joseph Boakye Danquah addressed them at a rally in Accra on 20 February 1948.
 A petition expressing their grievances was drawn up to be presented to the Governor.

-Nii Kwabena Bonne's boycott agreed new reduced prices that were to come into effect on 28 February 1948 and the boycott of the foreign trading firms was called off.
-As fate, would have it, however, on that same day, 28 February, the ex-servicemen set off to march to Christiansborg Castle to present their petition.
+Nii Bonne's boycott agreed new reduced prices that were to come into effect on 28 February 1948 and the boycott of the foreign trading firms was called off.
+As fate would have it, however, on that same day, 28 February, the ex-servicemen set off to march to Christiansborg Castle to present their petition.
 Their way was blocked by armed police commanded by a British officer, Superintendent Colin Imray.
 When the marchers refused to halt, Imray gave the order to open fire.
-Three ex-servicemen – Sgt.
-Adjetey, Private Odartey Lamptey and Corporal Attipoe – were killed and many others were injured.
+Three ex-servicemen – Sergeant Adjetey, Private Odartey Lamptey and Corporal Attipoe – were killed and many others were injured.
 News of the shooting sparked off days of rioting in Accra by already angry crowds incensed at the high price of food, which they blamed on the greed of foreign merchants.
 Shops and offices owned by foreigners were attacked and looted.
 Violence spread to other towns.

 Faced with widespread disorder, the Governor, Sir Gerald Creasy, declared a state of emergency.
-Troops were called out while police arrested so-called trouble makers.
-The executive committee of the UGCC sent telegrams to A. Creech Jones, British Secretary of State for the Colonies, asking for a Special Commissioner to be sent to the Gold Coast with power to call a Constituent Assembly.
+Troops were called out, while police arrested so-called trouble makers.
+The executive committee of the UGCC sent telegrams to Arthur Creech Jones, the then British Secretary of State for the Colonies, asking for a Special Commissioner to be sent to the Gold Coast with power to call a Constituent Assembly.

-Leaders of the UGCC — J. B. Danquah, Ofori Atta, Akufo Addo, Ako Adjei, Obetsebi Lamptey and Kwame Nkrumah, subsequently known as The Big Six, were arrested and flown to the Northern Territories where they were detained for six weeks before being taken to Accra to appear at a Commission of Enquiry set up by the Governor under the chairmanship of Aiken Watson Q.C.
+Leaders of the UGCC — J. B. Danquah, Ofori Atta, Akufo Addo, Ako Adjei, Obetsebi Lamptey and Kwame Nkrumah, subsequently known as The Big Six – were arrested and flown to the Northern Territories, where they were detained for six weeks before being taken to Accra to appear at a Commission of Enquiry set up by the Governor under the chairmanship of Aiken Watson Q.C.

-After interrogating the accused, the Watson commissioners concluded Nkrumah was mainly to blame for the disorders.
-In their words: "The U.G.C.C. did not really get down to business until the arrival of Mr. Nkrumah on 16 December 1947."
+After interrogating the accused, the Watson commissioners concluded that Nkrumah was mainly to blame for the disorders.
+In their words: "The U.G.C.C. did not really get down to business until the arrival of Mr. Nkrumah on December 16, 1947."
 They correctly detected that Nkrumah's political objectives were far more progressive than those of his colleagues.
 They recommended the drafting of a new constitution to replace the outdated Burns constitution.
-As a result, in December 1948, a constitutional committee was appointed by the Governor under the chairmanship of Mr Justice Coussey.
+As a result, in December 1948, a constitutional committee was appointed by the Governor under the chairmanship of Mr. Justice Coussey.